 Selling a business, like other corporate finance transactions, is a big deal.
 But for many entrepreneurs, relief at the successful conclusion to years of hard work can be tempered by the reality of a substantial tax bill.

-Effective tax planning can use Entrepreneurs' relief, roll-over relief or hold-over relief to minimise or defer capital gains tax liabilities.
+Effective tax planning can use Business Asset Disposal Relief, roll-over relief or hold-over relief to minimise or defer capital gains tax liabilities.
 In addition, you may be able to structure a sale in a way that minimises overall tax liabilities.

-Entrepreneurs' relief can allow you to pay a lower rate of capital gains tax (CGT) when you sell your business.
-If Entrepreneurs' relief applies, the rate of CGT is reduced to 10%.
-Individuals have a lifetime limit of £1 million (reduced from £10 million on 11 March 2020) of gains for which Entrepreneurs' relief can be claimed.
+Business Asset Disposal Relief (previously Entrepreneurs' Relief) can allow you to pay a lower rate of capital gains tax (CGT) when you sell your business.
+If Business Asset Disposal Relief applies, the rate of CGT is reduced to 10%.
+Individuals have a lifetime limit of £1 million of gains for which Business Asset Disposal Relief can be claimed.

-Entrepreneurs' relief can apply to sales of unincorporated businesses or personal trading companies - provided qualifying conditions are met.
-Given the substantial tax savings involved, it is vital that you organise your business and its sale so that you qualify for Entrepreneurs' relief.
+Business Asset Disposal Relief can apply to sales of unincorporated businesses or personal trading companies - provided qualifying conditions are met.
+Given the substantial tax savings involved, it is vital that you organise your business and its sale so that you qualify for the relief.

 Other CGT reliefs